Be Mindful When Booking, Getting and After a Massage

 Your massage treatment.

-Arrive at least 15 minutes before your scheduled treatment to allow for time to fill out paper work, discuss your concern, and be assessed.
-Be clear about what you’d like to achieve, the more information a therapist has, the more focused the treatment becomes.
+Arrive at least 15 minutes before your scheduled treatment to allow time to complete paperwork, discuss your concern, and go through an assessment.
+Be clear about what you’d like to achieve.
+The more information a therapist has, the more focused the treatment becomes.
 Don’t forget to mention previous injuries (even if it was years ago and you feel no issues from it) or surgeries.
-During the massage, don’t hesitate to speak if you have a concern or feel discomfort – some therapy may be uncomfortable but should always remain tolerable – your feedback is important.
-Our goal is to keep you comfortable and offer relief from your pain and/or tension – it’s a team effort!
+During the massage, don’t hesitate to speak if you have a concern or feel discomfort – some therapy may be uncomfortable but should always remain tolerable – your feedback is essential.
+We aim to keep you comfortable and relieve your pain and/or tension – it’s a team effort!

 Step 3: